 Will you run a credit report for me?

-Yes, and I will pay for it.
+Yes, but it costs $25 per person.
 I use a service called Credit InfoNet which uses Transunion and Experian.
-If you additionally want Equifax (who in January of 2018 made national news for interfering with customer privacy via online hacking) or any other credit-report service, you may run and pay for it yourself and provide me a copy of any additional creditors to include.
+If you additionally want Equifax (who in January of 2018 made national news for interfering with customer privacy via online hacking) or any other random credit-report service, you may run and pay for it yourself and provide me a copy of any additional creditors to include.

 Can I make payments to you?
 How does that work?

 How long do I have to pay you the entire amount?

-What happens to money I give you other than the filing fee?
+What happens to money I give you other than the filing fee and other costs?